Faculty News Student News Alumni News

 Emily Shaw ('15) had a spring internship as the part-time arts editor at The Copenhagen Post, the only English-language newspaper in Copenhagen.

-Victoria Miciotta had a summer 2013 internship at the Guggenheim Museum in New York.
+Victoria Miciotta (minor '14) is currently employed by the Guggenheim Museum in New York.

 Noah Kearney ('13) will attend the Higher Education M.A. program at Boston College beginning in the fall of 2014.